Strymon bazochii

 Appearance

-Small with wingspan of 22–25 mm. are metallic with speckled hues. are grey.
-Males display distinct horizontal on the wings; females lack this pattern.
+Small with wingspan of 22–25 mm.
+Wings are metallic brown with speckled blue hues. are grey.
+Males display distinct horizontal white lines on the wings; females lack this pattern.

 Habitat